 The significance of the fossils in earth history, the overview of Maotianshan Paleozoic Fossil Site, life explosion, Fuxianhuia, Yunnanozoon, the significance of the discovery

 Maotianshan Paleozoic fossil zone (Maotianshan Fauna) is located on the east coast of Fuxian Lake, Chengjiang County of Yunnan Province.
 It is 70 kilometers from Kunming, the capital of Yunnan province, and it takes about 2 hours to drive there.

 So far, there are more than 30 fossil occurrences being discovered and over 30,000 fossil pieces sampled.
-Through study and identification, the scientists have found more than 100 kinds of Paleozoic fossils which belong to 40 categories, covering all kinds of the modern living beings.
+Through study and identification, scientists have found more than 100 kinds of Paleozoic fossils that belong to 40 categories, covering all kinds of modern living beings.
 Furthermore, many kinds of extinct animals living in remote antiquity are also discovered.
-They are beyond the available animal classification system, and the naming of these animal fossils is made according to the discovering sites such as Fuxianhuia, Maotianshania, Yunnania and so on.
+They are beyond the available animal classification system, and the naming of these animal fossils is made according to discovering sites such as Fuxianhuia, Maotianshania, Yunnania, and so on.